 Flood Affected Construction

 When planning your new build or a renovation project in Brisbane it’s important to consider if the property is prone to flooding.
-There are two types of flooding; Overland Flow and the ‘1-in-100-Year’ flood level, which Brisbane City Council predetermines these and are non-negotiable.
+There are two types of flooding; Overland Flow and the ‘1-in-100-Year’ flood level, which Brisbane City Council predetermines.

 The council indicates the minimum construction height requirement for a habitable slab or floor.
 This means that you cannot construct a slab or habitable area below a predetermined height.
-The Brisbane City Council will not approve for any construction that does not adhere to the height requirements.
-As a result, it necessary to engage a custom builder, Bartlett Builders, who specialise in dealing with these circumstances.
+The Brisbane City Council will not approve any construction that does not adhere to the height requirements.
+As a result, it’s necessary to engage a custom builder such as Bartlett Builders, who specialise in dealing with these circumstances.